Lexterl33t/wu-htb-buisness-ctf-license-generator/README.md

 > by Lxt3h and mhoste

-This was the harddest reverse engineering challenge from HTB business CTF.
-This chall helped us to improve our skills on the Win API and miasm.
+This was the hardest reverse engineering challenge from HTB Buisness CTF.
+This chall helped us to improve our skills in WinAPI and Miasm.

-They give us a pcap and a x86 PE binary wich is a malware.
-The pcpap is the communication between the victim and the C2.
+The challenge provides us a PCAP and a x86 PE binary being a malware.
+The PCAP is the a record of the communication between the victim and the C2.

-## pcap analysis
+## PCAP analysis

 This is what it looks like :
 ![](https://cdn.discordapp.com/attachments/993795267511996466/1130515622523052042/image.png)

-Here is a diagram about the communication :
+Here is a diagram of the communication :

 ```mermaid
 sequenceDiagram